timbocgn/ESPLogger/README.md

 * The ESP IDF authors for the perfect source code examples they provide within their SDK
 * Bertrik Sikken for his excellent PM1006 class available on GitHub
+* John Burns (www.john.geek.nz) for parts of the SHT1x code
+* Daesung Kim for the initial work on the SHT1x code base